renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 ### Time Tracking Backend Integration

->**Note:**  As per recent development status, the application have been tested for 100 numbers of people on the certain region without any error occuring, so if the use cases are expected for the number of people on certain region to be less than 100, there is no need for code modification.
+>**Note:**  As per recent development status, the application have been tested for 100 numbers of people on the certain region without any error occuring, so if the use cases are expected for the number of people on the certain region to be less than 100, there is no need for code modification.

 - Currently for storing the person id and the time spent on the region of interest [ROI] is stored on the board memeory as key-value pair.
-As board memory consumption is limited, this procedure could be moved to the Database/Cache as well on the cloud or host machine.
+As board memory consumption is limited, this procedure could be moved to the Database/Cache which could be hosted on the cloud or host machine.

 - Customers can install SQL Database/Cache on the cloud or host-machine.